Othell0/ZhiShu/README.md

 # zhishu
 ##Profile
+An
-A awesome App to view something you must enjoy it.
+awesome App to view something you must enjoy it.
 ##Open source libraries
 RxJava
 RxAndroid